Taman Midah MRT station

-The Taman Midah MRT station is a mass rapid transit (MRT) station on the MRT Kajang Line, serving the neighbourhood of Taman Midah and the surrounding residential areas in the suburb of Cheras, Kuala Lumpur, Malaysia.
+The Taman Midah MRT station is a mass rapid transit (MRT) elevated station on the MRT Kajang Line, serving the neighbourhood of Taman Midah and the surrounding residential areas in the suburb of Cheras, Kuala Lumpur, Malaysia.
 It was opened on 17 July 2017.

+During the planning stages of the Klang Valley MRT project, the station was given the working name Taman Bukit Mewah, after the neighbouring residential area, before its name was finalised as Taman Midah in November 2014 when MRT Corp announced the final names of all 31 stations on the line.
+The station was opened as part of Phase Two of the MRT Kajang Line, which commenced operations on 17 July 2017 and completed the full end to end service between Kwasa Sentral and Kajang.
+The neighbourhood it serves, Taman Midah, takes its name from the Midah River and was formerly known as Bolton Garden, having been developed from 1968 on land that was originally the Bolton Estate rubber plantation.

-The station is located directly above Federal Route 1 Jalan Cheras near the site of the former Jalan Cheras toll plaza.
+The station is located directly above the Cheras Highway (Jalan Cheras) near the site of the former Jalan Cheras toll plaza.

 The station is planned as a future interchange with the upcoming MRT Circle Line of the KVMRT project.

 Station Background

 Station Layout

 The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
-All levels are linked by lifts, stairways and escalators.
+Lifts, stairways and escalators link all levels.